Jason Carlin

 Soon after, Xavier was diagnosed with Dravet Syndrome.
 He has a de novo, truncated mutation of the scn1a gene.
 We were utterly devastated when we received Xavier’s diagnosis.
 We grieved deeply for the life he wasn’t going to have, and for the life we thought our family would have.
 It was a tough first few months.

 Xavier’s diagnosis of Dravet Syndrome has had a profound effect on our lives.
 His two older siblings have witnessed very frightening situations during Xavier’s seizures.
 His diagnosis came in the midst of the COVID pandemic, which added to our feelings of isolation and devastation.
 We have had to adjust to a new life and new hopes for our and Xavier’s future.
-My wife took extended leave from her role as a nurse to care for Xavier full-time.
-I was self employed at the time, so we also decided stepping away from this was best for our family.
-We weren’t prepared for the financial impact of living with a child with a disability.

-I want to raise money and make a difference for people living with epilepsy.
 Please help me by giving whatever you can using the 'Give Now' button.
 The more people that know about the walk, the greater the impact, so please also spread the word by sharing our page with your friends and family.
 Thank you in advance for your generosity, it means a lot!

 My Achievements